CeMIS International Photo Competition 2020 “India at Work”

 Factory worker, software engineer, street vendor, CEO, sex worker, artist, homemaker, manager, farmer, policewoman, professor, driver.
 From work at home to work in the field, the factory, the office, or the street: Show us what work is!
 Show us workers!
 Show us places of work!

-The CeMIS International Photo Competition 2020 calls for images that explore work in India or in the Indian Diaspora.
+The CeMIS International Photo Competition 2020 called for images that explore work in India or in the Indian Diaspora.

 Organized by the Centre for Modern Indian Studies at the University of Göttingen, Germany.